jul0105/last-byte.github.io/_posts/2019-03-13-Enigma2017-Crackme0-writeup.md

 ![buffer0]({{site.baseurl}}/img/buffer0.png)

 That's right!
 Remember that "interesting" call to `memcmp()` we mentioned before?
+It seems like this `buffer` variable will be compared to a `secret` variable.
+Let's get back to `decrypt()` and check how `buffer`.
+I will now place a breakpoint at the end of the function and run the program again, this time with `00112233445566778899aabbccddeeff` as input.